ankurcha/dbackup/README.md

 you, then you should invest accordingly.

-dBackup IS designed to help automate good "simple" backup practise by automatically detecting when a file has changed, taking a copy of it,
+dBackup IS designed to help automate good "simple" backup practise by automatically detecting when a file has changed, taking a copy of it, constructing DVD ISO images of the copies, and giving you the tools to locate the copies within the generated images.

 dBackup makes no guarantees to preventing data loss, or to being able to recover your data in the event of a failure.
 You are encouraged to read the source code,